The Introduction of the Cult of Cybele at Rome: History

 The two bearers in front of the image are turbaned like Moors, and the bearded pair at the back wear tiara-like hats.
 One of the two rear bearers also holds a laurel branch, as used in a Roman triumph, as does a young slave crouching in front of the bust.
 The bust wears a corona turrita and stands on a sphere on a precious carpet, with the sphere representing universality.
-Behind it is a ritual torch, whilst Nasica is shown as a young man kneeling before the bust - his words welcoming it are shown on the lower border.
+Behind it is a ritual torch, whilst Nasica is shown as a young man kneeling before the bust; his words welcoming it are shown on the lower border.
 Behind him is another senator, probably Africanus, who is speaking to another man, possibly his fellow-consul Publius Licinius Crassus Dives.
-The furthest right figure is a shepherd, wearing a Phrygian cap, playing a flute and drum and standing on the steps of the temple to which the image is being brought - a trumpet protrudes from the temple doors.
+The furthest right figure is a shepherd, wearing a Phrygian cap, playing a flute and drum and standing on the steps of the temple to which the image is being brought; a trumpet protrudes from the temple doors.

 Giovanni Bellini's Continence of Scipio (National Gallery of Art, Washington) was painted as a pendant for it, but two other intended paintings were never produced.
-Garavaglia cites a spoken assertion by Roberto Longhi that the painting could have been accompanied by the two smaller monochrome works Sofonisba and Tuccia – they are certainly the same height as The Introduction, but they are on panel not canvas and no documents support the theory.
+Garavaglia cites a spoken assertion by Roberto Longhi that the painting could have been accompanied by the two smaller monochrome works Sophonisba and Tuccia.
+They are certainly the same height as The Introduction, but they are on panel not canvas and no documents support the theory.

-Pietro Bembo wrote a letter to Isabella Gonzaga in 1505, referring to arguments about payment between the commissioner and the painter, which meant it was still mentioned in the inventory of Mantegna's studio contents after his death in 1506, which refers to it as "principiata" (ie begun but incomplete).
+Pietro Bembo wrote a letter to Isabella Gonzaga in 1505, referring to arguments about payment between the commissioner and the painter, which meant it was still mentioned in the inventory of Mantegna's studio contents after his death in 1506, which refers to it as "principiata" (i.e., begun but incomplete).
 It was completed by Mantegna's son Francesco, by Bellini or another painter.
 Like other works in Mantegna's studio upon his death, it was acquired by cardinal Sigismondo Gonzaga, who in 1507 finally delivered it to Francesco Cornaro.